TorontoDataScientistsWithoutBorders/TorontoDataScientistsWithoutBorders.github.io/_posts/2017-07-10-Ecommerce-Analytics-#1.md

 General problems and strategies in Database Marketing
 ---
-1. Customer retention, which sometimes can be even more important
+1. Customer retention, which sometimes can be even more important than customer acquisition.
+For example, according to research, a 5% increase in customer retention could increase company profitability from 25% to 85%

 Issues Tackeld in this post:
 ---